DamirTesnjak/react-file-system-explorer/README.md

 # react-file-system-explorer
 This repository is the part of my personal project, **an experiment** of writing the React app - File Explorer,
 <br> and you must regard it as such.
 Do not expect a clone of File Explorer in Windows, because it is not!!!
-<br>Keep in mind that application is still under development
+<br>Keep in mind that application is still under development, so bugs may occur!
 <br>
 <br>**Have a fun playing with it!**
 <br>